RashmithaDeSilva/Demo_WebPage_and_Sites/README.md

-# Demo Webpage and Websites
+# Demo Webpages and Websites
 Here are demo websites and webpages created by combining HTML, CSS and JS  These were created to improve and practice my skills